Security

 StickerDocs uses end-to-end encryption (E2EE) meaning nobody at StickerDocs can decrypt your data stored within our systems.
 The only people that can decrypt your data are those that know your password, which is hopefully only yourself.

-All files are encrypted on your device prior to transmission to an AWS S3 bucket for storage.
+All files are encrypted on your device prior to transmission to a private AWS S3 bucket for storage.

 Authentication